rpm-software-management/dnf/doc/conf_ref.rst

     same package can be downloaded from two or more repositories, the repository with the lowest cost is preferred.

+``includepkgs``
+    list

+    Inverse of exclude for repositories.
+Dnf include only package in the repo, that match this list.
+If there is exclude tag both of them are used.

 ``skip_if_unavailable``
     boolean